Root Chakra Symbol

 Practical Tips for the Root Chakra

-Practical approaches to strengthening and healing the root chakra include eating a balanced diet, have an active lifestyle (including some form of stretching or yoga), and consciously energy flow in the physical body.
+Practical approaches to strengthening and healing the root chakra include eating a balanced diet, have an active lifestyle (including some form of stretching or yoga), and consciously increasing energy flow in the physical body.

 Healthy Foods for the Root Chakra